maxim-pre/date-abase-frontend/README.md

 # Challenges

 - Deploying the project which was something I handled on my own last minute before the deadline.
-It took me a while to realize that heroku doesn't recongnise .env variables but instead heroku needs to be given its own config vars.
+It took me a while to realise that heroku doesn't recongnise .env variables but instead heroku needs to be given its own config vars.

 - Pull Requests.
 There were a few times when bugs were pulled into the upstream repository.
-This was a huge time waste becuase It would halt progress for the entire team until we could resolve it.
+This was a huge time waste because It would halt progress for the entire team until we could resolve it.

 # Wins